We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - provides a mix of therapy, self-care tools, and medication

 - can opt for therapy, medication, or both

 - insurance is accepted, but it depends on your network

 - additional video sessions outside of your plan are $59 each

 - psychiatry appointments are only around 15 minutes each

 Best free service

-7 Cups is an online platform that offers 24-7 support, regardless of whether you can afford therapy.
-Peer-to-peer support is available to all, and volunteer listeners help moderate discussions on a plethora of topics and conditions.
+7 Cups is an online platform that offers 24/7 support, regardless of whether you can afford therapy.
+Peer-to-peer support is available to all, and volunteer listeners help moderate discussions on a range of topics and conditions.